AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 !!! tip
     If working with containers is overwhelming, you can download and run the devkit locally while developing and testing your autonomous racing algorithms.
 You can then containerize the finalized algorithms, test them one last time, and push them to the container registry.

+#### 3.1.4.
+Submit

+Push to DockerHub

+Submit the link via a secure medium (Google Form)

 ### 3.2.
 Evaluation Architecture

-figure with explaination
+figure with explanation

 ### 3.3.
 Execution Sequence

-How will the evaluation process of a team's submission conducted
+How will the evaluation process of a team's submission be conducted?

 ### 3.4.
 Scoring & Evaluation

-Exact scoring, penalties, ranking, tie-breaker, etc. quantitative details
+Exact scoring, penalties, ranking, tie-breaker, etc. - quantitative details